SCHC Service Updates During COVID-19

 Lab reviews will be completed by phone.
 SCHC representatives are making contact with patients by phone and via the patient portal.

-SCHC can test for Influenza.
-We are communicating with our federal and state partners about COVID-19 testing.
-At this time test kits and supplies are not available.
+We are communicating with our federal and state partners about COVID-19 testing and can test patients that meet the screening criteria.
 If you think you may have the flu, COVID-19 or respiratory symptoms please review these resources from the CDC for home-care.

 Dr. Joe McLaughlin, State of Alaska DHSS Chief of Epidemiology